 Her works seem to have fallen out of time; they oscillate between dream and reality.
 The artist lets photographic materials and/or video stills flow into one another intuitively on the screen, sets luminous accents by increasing the saturation of colours and/or distorts forms by dissolving motifs into pixels, sometimes to the point of abstraction.
 Using digital tools, Štrba creates new realities in which the trance-like and the auratic unite, seducing the viewer to pause and reflect.

 Born in Zug in 1947, Annelies Štrba trained as a photographer. Štrba’s first solo exhibition entitled Aschewiese, which was realized by the Kunsthalle Zürich in 1990, was internationally successful.
-She received numerous scholarships and awards for her artistic work, including the Eidgenössischer Preis für Gestaltung (1971, 1972 and 1973).
+She received numerous scholarships and awards for her artistic work, including the Eidgenössischer Preis für Gestaltung (1971, 1972 and 1973) and recently the Kunstpreis of the Willy Reber Foundation (2020).
 Her works are represented in museums and private collections worldwide. Štrba lives and works in Richterswil, Ascona and Arcegno.